balzac-lang/balzac/docs/source/index.rst

 *Bitcoin Abstract Language, analyZer and Compiler*

-|langname| is an high-level language based on the formal model proposed in [ABLZ]_.
+|langname| is an high-level language for writing transactions, verifying their correctness,
-It allows you to write transaction, verify their correctness, and compile them into actual Bitcoin transactions.
+and compiling them into actual Bitcoin transactions.
+It is based on the formal model proposed in [AB+18FC]_.

 You can install the IDE as a Eclipse plugin, or try the `web editor <https://blockchain.unica.it/balzac/>`_.

 The project is open source, and you are welcome to contribute to our `repository <https://github.com/balzac-lang/balzac>`_.

 |langname| is developed by the `Blockchain@Unica group <http://blockchain.unica.it/>`_
 of the `University of Cagliari <https://www.unica.it/unica/en/homepage.page>`_.

 **Contents:**